ggiuffre/sw-history/web.md

 Problems that it solves:
 * Developer experience doesn't suck anymore; we basically went from imperative to declarative

+Open problems:
+* React is not very opinionated, anything beyond a simple website is complex to maintain

 ## Single-page applications

-E.g. create-react-app, Parcel, Angular... basically a response to the insane complexity that comes up if you try to use pure React for a production app [...]
+Frameworks to create an entire web site as a single page, e.g. create-react-app, Parcel... basically a response to the insane complexity that comes up if you try to use pure React in a production app.

+Problems that it solves:
+* writing a production website is now easy

 Open problems:
 * bundle size quickly gets too big -> bad for slow connections or small CPUs